-In the opinion of the PMOC, the CSP management team has not yet given the problem of accumulated delays to the station contract the necessary attention to identify possible measures to recover the delay or mitigate the impact of the delay on the ability of SFMTA to achieve the scheduled Revenue Service Date.
+In the opinion of the PMOC, the CSP management team has not fully identified possible measures to recover the delay or mitigate the impact of the delay on the ability of SFMTA to achieve the scheduled Revenue Service Date.
+Without the active involvement of the contractor, it will be challenging to implement schedule recovery strategies.
 At FTA's request, schedule containment workshops will be scheduled with SFMTA in the near future.
 A list of the top risks discussed at the latest Risk Mitigation Meeting is included in Appendix D.